dtomvan/term.xplr/README.md

   }

-  -- Press `ctrl-n` to spawn a new terminal window with the current selection
+  -- Press `ctrl-n` to spawn a new terminal window
   ```